Spanish Bolo Bayonets

 Machete Bayoneta Modelo 1941

 This particular bayonet was made in Toledo, Spain, a region with a long tradition of blade making excellence.
+So was the Spanish artillery sword nearer to the top of this article.

 When my father was stationed in Europe in the 1950s, he purchased a fine cup hilt rapier made in Toledo.
 A real one, with a sharp, strong, flexible blade.
 Many was the cardboard box skewered by that swashbuckling sword when my dad wasn’t looking–especially after I saw Michael York playing “d’Artagnan” in the 1973 – 74 Musketeers movies.

-The Modelo 1941 appeared on the scene well after the Spanish civil war in which fascist Francisco Franco, aided by the Nazis, took power in Spain.
+The Modelo 1941 appeared on the scene well after the Spanish Civil War in which fascist Francisco Franco, aided by the Nazis, took power in Spain.
 Spain was officially neutral in WWII, although Spanish “volunteers” served on the Eastern Front.
 Unlike, say, a German Mauser or British SMLE or Japanese Arisaka or Russian Mosin bayonet, any given Spanish M1941 probably never got very close to the proverbial Elephant.

 A Spanish M1941 bayonet in your collection may have seen action there.
 Judging from the sparse vegetation in the background, it’s not likely to have been used as a bolo for cutting vegetation, although a soldier cutting branches to camouflage his position might just as well hack as saw.